 Accessible firearms at another home.
-Even if your home does not contain a firearm, your neighbor, friend, or relative may
+Even if your home does not have a firearm, your neighbor, friend, or relative may

 have an accessible firearm in the house.

-Adolescent boys.
-The majority of children killed accidentally with firearms are boys.
-The American
+Teen boys.
+Most children killed by accident with firearms are boys.
+The American Academy of Pediatrics

 Ammunition and firearms stored together.
-When a firearm is locked away with ammunition, or left loaded, it greatly increases
+When a firearm is locked away with ammunition, or left loaded, it greatly raises the

-the risk of accidental injury and death from firearms.
-It is estimated that between
+risk of accidental injury and death from firearms.
+About one-third to one-half of

 Lack of supervision.
 Most accidental firearm shootings among children happen during times when children